Tri-City Psychiatric Health Facility

 When will the facility be opened?

-This facility is currently scheduled to open in spring 2024.
+This facility is currently scheduled to open in summer 2024.

 What kind of fencing will the property have to ensure security and